How To Become a Plumber (Plumbing License Guide)

 How To Get a Plumbing License

+Plumbing is a profession that requires licensure and certification to protect the public.
 Typically, plumbing professionals need to pass an exam and complete a background investigation before they can begin work.

-1. Attend a Plumbing School
+Attend a Plumbing School

+The process to get a plumbing license typically begins with schooling.
 Depending on the state, this is usually a trade school or college program that can take anywhere from two years to five years.
-The goal is to gain the experience and skills you need for your license exam.

-2. Complete a Plumbing Apprenticeship
+Complete a Plumbing Apprenticeship

+Once you’ve completed schooling, it’s time to find a plumbing apprenticeship program.
 These programs are available through many state departments, as well as local businesses and nonprofits.

 They usually offer a mix of classroom and hands-on training.
 You will be given the opportunity to work with other plumbers and apprentices as you learn the trade.

-2a.
 Get an Apprentice Plumber License, if your state requires it

+Some states require that plumbing apprentices are licensed, in which case attending a trade school can be beneficial.
 You may need to get your license before working as an apprentice, or you will receive your license after completing the apprenticeship program or working in an apprentice plumber job.

-3. Prepare For The Licensing Exam
+Prepare For The Licensing Exam

 A practical exam (also known as a performance exam) simulates a work situation to test a candidate’s ability and skill in performing critical and frequently performed job duties.
+The exams are conducted by professional raters who are experts in the field.

 While it is not easy to pass a practical examination by studying alone, the right study method can be extremely helpful in preparing for this type of exam.
+Besides reading and studying the material, candidates should also practice using the tools they will be using on their practical exam.

+Moreover, candidates should be familiar with the plumbing codes before taking the practical exam.
 The codes are updated every code change cycle and provide accurate definitions for all the plumbing terms that will be used on the exam.

 The practical exam consists of questions based on plumbing of one- and two-family dwellings and commercial installations.
 It also covers water supply protection and residential fire protection systems.

-4. Obtain a Journeyman Plumber License
+Obtain a Journeyman Plumber License

+To receive your journeyman plumbing license, you must have a high school diploma or GED certificate.
 You will also need to demonstrate between three to five years of work experience as an apprentice or under the direct supervision of a master plumber.

 Having a master plumber sign an affidavit will be very helpful in demonstrating your required experience.
 You will usually need to complete a journeyman plumber exam to further prove your competency for a license.

-Depending on the state, the cost to get your plumbing license ranges from $25 – $250.
+Depending on the state, the cost to get your journeyman plumbing license ranges from $25 – $250.
+Upon licensure, you can begin looking for journeyman plumbing jobs.

-5. Work Towards a Master Plumber License
+Work Towards a Master Plumber License

 To become a master plumber, you must have at least two years of journeyman plumbing experience, although some states have greater experience requirements.
+You will also need to pass a master licensing exam and submit a notarized affidavit from a master plumber.

-You’ll pay a license fee and periodic renewal fees which vary by length and amount.
-Renewal costs range from $25 to $200 for a single year, with renewal lengths varying by state.
+Licensing fees for plumbing cost between $100 and $3000, depending on the state.
+You’ll also pay periodic renewal fees which range from $25 to $200 per year, with renewal lengths varying by state.

 You will need a license in order to become a plumber in just about any line of work.
 Unless you plan on doing handyman work, most plumbing companies will require you to get a license.